ergebnis/phpunit-slow-test-detector/README.md

 #### Configuring the maximum duration per test case

-You can configure the maximum duration for a single test with a `@maximumDuration` (or `@slowThreshold`) annotation in the DocBlock.
+You can configure the maximum duration for a single test case with a `@maximumDuration` (or `@slowThreshold`) annotation in the DocBlock.

-The following example configures the maximum duration for a single test to 5.000 ms:
+The following example configures the maximum duration for a single test case to 5.000 ms:

 ```php
 <?php